By Molly Patrick

-We don’t have control over a lot right now, my dear, but we always have control over what we cook and how we eat.
+We don’t have control over a lot right now, but we always have control over what we cook and how we eat.
 Let’s cook and eat nutrient-dense foods that boost the immune system, lower blood pressure, fight free radicals, reverse type 2 diabetes, lessen inflammation, and help us maintain a healthy weight for our frame.
 These are the foods that will help us right now, and this is something we do have control over.

 You are never helpless when you can help yourself.

 When you’re ready to get off your couch and into your kitchen, we’re here to guide you, one recipe at a time.